Dream City Church

 Dream City Church (formerly Phoenix First Assembly of God) is a multi-site Pentecostal megachurch based in Phoenix, Arizona.
 It is affiliated with the Assemblies of God USA.
-The weekly attendance is around 22,500.
+The weekly attendance was around 22,500 in 2013.
 The senior pastor is Luke Barnett.

 History

 The church was founded in 1923 under the name of Phoenix First Assembly.
 In 1979, Tommy Barnett became the senior pastor.
 In 2011, his son Luke Barnett became the senior pastor.
 Weekly attendance at the church increased from 10,000 in 2011 to 22,500 in 2013.

 In 2015, Phoenix First Assembly took the name of Dream City Church, becoming a multi-site church in November of that year with the opening of its Scottsdale, Arizona, campus.
 In February 2016, Community Church of Joy, a former Lutheran congregation in Glendale, Arizona, merged with Dream City Church.
 By 2021, Dream City had opened eight campuses in different cities.

+In November 2018, CBS News listed Dream City Church as the 14th largest megachurch in the United States with about 21,000 weekly visitors.

 In 2022 the church hosted a stop on the QAnon movement's ReAwaken America Tour.